Mycobacterium – NTM Susceptibility Testing

 5

-Susceptibility testing is not performed on M. gordonae and M. paragordonae isolates as these are generally considered not clinically significant.
+NTM susceptibility testing is not performed on M. gordonae and M. paragordonae isolates as these species are generally considered clinically insignificant.

 Storage and Transport